Introduction to Fundraising

 Fundraising campaigns and activity connects people with causes they care about, but excellent fundraising is not just about bringing in the money.
 It is about developing positive, sustainable and respectful relationships with supporters and embedding the values of your organisation into your strategy and approach to raising money.

-On these pages you can find out more about how to fundraise and what the rules are that you need to follow.
+On the pages below, you can find out more about how to fundraise and what the rules are that you need to follow.